 Under the plan, Trex Company pays annual cash bonuses generally based upon the achievement of an earnings per share objective, which is approved annually by the compensation committee, although other factors may be considered.
 For each fiscal year, each participant in the plan is assigned a "target bonus," which is expressed as a percentage of the participant's annual base salary.
 The target bonus for the Chief Executive Officer is 80% of his annual base salary and the target bonus for the other executive officers can range from 55% to 75% of their annual base salaries.
-The actual amount of cash bonuses paid to executive officers is achieved.
+The actual amount of cash bonuses paid to executive officers is determined by multiplying their target bonus by a performance percentage, which is calculated based on the extent to which the performance objective is achieved.
 The performance percentage can range from 0% to 150%.
 The compensation committee has the discretion to award a bonus that exceeds the otherwise applicable maximum bonus determined as provided above, except that the value of the bonus may not exceed \$2,000,000 for any fiscal year for any employee.